Managing Copyright

 UTS Theses and Copyright

 Higher degree students are required to deposit a digital copy of their theses to the UTS Library in accordance with Student Rule 11.22.
 They retain copyright in their thesis when it is made available through OPUS.
-For more information, see Services for Researchers > UTS thesis collection.
+For more information, see Services for Researchers > Support for HDR Students.

 UTS Authors, Copyright, and Publishing Agreements